beamer-bridge/beamer/docs/source/whitepaper.rst

 Agent strategy
 --------------

-`Agents` is the term we use for the software run by liquidity providers to observe the rollups, fill users requests, and participate in challenges.
-The protocol defines some rules and demonstrate how honest participation is incentivized.
+`Agents` is the term we use for the software run by liquidity providers to observe the rollups, fill users' requests, and participate in challenges.
+The protocol defines some rules and demonstrates how honest participation is incentivized.
 However, the agent could still implement different strategies to follow the protocol.
-For example, the agent is free to chose the value with which it will bid in challenges.
-It is also allowed to decide when to stop out-bidding opponents in challenges and going through L1 resolution or opening parallel claims.
+For example, the agent is free to choose the value with which it will bid in challenges.
+It is also allowed to decide when to stop out-bidding opponents in challenges and go through L1 resolution or open parallel claims.

-The current implementation of the agent follows the strategy:
+The current implementation of the agent follows this strategy:

-- Challenge a claim from wrong filler with `claim stake + 1`
+* Challenge a false claim `claim stake + 1`
-- Challenge a claim with no filler with `cost of L1 non-fill proof` (Exact specification TBD: https://github.com/beamer-bridge/beamer/issues/346)
+* Challenge a claim with no filler with `cost of L1 non-fill proof` (Exact specification TBD: https://github.com/beamer-bridge/beamer/issues/346)
-- Subsequent counter challenge should cover the cost of L1 resolution
+* Subsequent counter challenge should cover the cost of L1 resolution
-- Proceed with L1 resolution only when the stake of the opponent covers the cost and you are losing a challenge
+* Proceed with L1 resolution only when the stake of the opponent covers the cost and we are losing a challenge
-- Open a parallel claim to one of your rightful claim if there is a challenged wrongful claim that expires before your challenged rightful claim and there is not enough stakes for L1 resolution.
+* Open a parallel claim to one of our rightful claims if:
+    * there is a challenged wrongful claim C for the same request and
+    * C expires before our challenged rightful claim and
+    * the stake amount is not high enough for L1 resolution.

 Protocol parameters
 -------------------